 Have Safe Treats

 Whether it's a class party, trick-or-treat pre-party or post trick-or-treat snacking, make sure your child will have something safe to eat.
 You may not be able to read labels and verify that treats brought by others or collected during trick-or-treat will be safe.
 Have a few fun treats on hand that you know are safe for your child.
 Get ideas from our Top-8 Free Halloween Candy Guide and allergy-friendly Halloween snacks.

 For something really fun, make these Teal Pumpkin SunButter® Crispy Rice Treats.
 These are easy to make and the kids can help decorate them with melted chocolate.
-You can individually wrap them to prevent cross contamination.
+You can individually wrap them to prevent cross-contact with allergens.

 Need More Tips?

 Download our Tips to Safely Celebrate Halloween at home and school handout.